fmusio/CoW_Centerline_Extraction/README.md

 ### Model weights
 The model weights for skeletonization are available for download on Zenodo: [Insert Zenodo link here]

-Download the weights and place them in the folder defined by nnunet_results, using the same relative path structure as specified on Zenodo.
+Download the weights and place them in the folder defined by *nnunet_results*, using the same relative path structure as specified on Zenodo.

 ### Run the pipeline
 Provide at least one multiclass mask in the folder specified by *cow_mlt_seg_dir*, and ensure the model weights are correctly placed.
 Once everything is set up, simply run the main script without any arguments: